To join a Zoom class:

 - Click the link in the reminder email that comes from Wellness Living (if you have notifications enabled)

-- Click the ‘Join Zoom’ button on our website
+- Click the ‘South Zoom’ or 'Downtown Zoom" button according to the schedule on our website

 When prompted, use passcode EY97405.

 Yoga, which means “union” or “harmony,” is both a philosophical system and a science whose goal is the attainment of self awareness.
 Although ancient, yoga is not outdated.
 It has great value for the modern world.
 Yoga offers us the opportunity to deepen our self understanding through physical movement, breathing and meditation.

 On a personal level, Yoga is using breath to connect to body, mind and spirit.
 Coming to our mat we create a space to go within.
 Yoga is an opportunity to quiet the mind.
 Yoga is a spiritual, emotional, psychological and physical experience.
 It is a journey that is always new.

 Principles of Practicing Hatha Yoga

 - Consider Samashti your true nature: calm, present, centered, balanced and clear.

 - Pay attention to how each pose creates the challenge of finding your true nature amidst the problem it creates – and pay attention to how you pay attention.

 - Cultivate vinyasa, the conscious connection of breath to movement in your body, paying close attention to the steady, rhythmic, balanced flow of your breath.